-- Screen images are updated constantly during screenings so staff can carefully evaluate image quality and abnormalities.
+- Staff update images constantly during screenings to carefully evaluate image quality and abnormalities.

-- Digital technology allows for fewer test re-takes and follow-up screenings.
+- This type of digital technology allows for fewer test re-takes and follow-up screenings.

 - Digital mammograms can better identify abnormalities in denser breast tissue, especially in women under the age of 50.